Skip to Main Content

 Endnote and systematic review management software

-At CAHS Medical Library we support EndNote (reference manager) and Login - Research Screener (web application), which can assist you streamline the review process
+At CAHS Medical Library we support EndNote (reference manager), which can assist you streamline the review process by storing all your citations in your EndNote library for extraction onto your tools below if required.

-(Note that CAHS Medical Library does not offer support for these tools, except for SUMARI.
+(Note: CAHS Medical Library does not have subscription to offer support for these tools, except for SUMARI.

 Apply Criteria